timbray/quamina/README.md

 ```
 The first argument identifies the Pattern and will be
 returned by Quamina when asked to match against Events.
 X is defined as `any`.

-The Pattern must be provided as a string which is a
+The Pattern is provided in the second argument string which
-JSON object as exemplified above in this document.
+must be a JSON object as exemplified above in this document.

 The `error` return is used to signal invalid Pattern
 structure, which could be bad UTF-8 or malformed JSON
 or leaf values which are not provided as arrays.

 As many Patterns as desired can be added to a Quamina
 instance.
-More than one pattern can be added with the
+More than one Pattern can be added with the
 same `X` identifier.

 The `AddPattern` call is single-threaded; if multiple